What’s the Difference Between Website “Domain” and “Hosting”?

 Most websites will only need basic hosting plans, however online storefronts and sites with large amounts of projected traffic will need to plan accordingly for the extra expense.

-If your business is in the Reno/Sparks/Carson City/Lake Tahoe area and you're looking for local support, click HERE or feel free to Contact Us to schedule a consultation.
+If your business is in the Reno/Sparks/Carson City/Lake Tahoe area and you're looking for local support, please review our Nevada local assistance page or feel free to Contact Us to schedule a consultation.
 We're dedicated to helping businesses in our local community grow and thrive!